WhatsApp marketing KPIs: 4 metrics

 WhatsApp metrics matter more

-In WhatsApp, KPIs and analytics matter even more than other most channels.
+In WhatsApp, KPIs and analytics matter even more than most other channels.

 Why?